History

 History Intent

-At Kenmont, History is taught in every year group, every week in Autumn Term 1, Spring Term 1 and Summer Term 1.
-Topics are blocked to allow children to focus on developing their knowledge and skills, studying each topic in depth.
-We have developed a progression of skills with each year group, which enables pupils to build on and develop their skills each year.
+At Kenmont, we have developed a progression of skills with each year group, which enables pupils to build on and develop their skills each year.

 History begins by looking at the children’s own personal history and introduces them to the idea of chronology and timelines.
 Pupils will study significant events and people who have shaped society, locally, nationally and globally.

-• Cross-curricular links are planned for, with other subjects such as writing and Art.
+Cross-curricular links are planned for, with other subjects such as Writing, Drama and Art.

 History Impact